segmentio/segment-docs/src/connections/destinations/catalog/actions-ironclad/index.md

 6. Set your Site Access Id.

-{% include components/actions-fields.html %}

-## Get your Site Access Id
+### Get your Site Access Id
-On the Settings page, there's a pane for Account Settings and one for Site Settings.
-In the Site Settings section is a really important value: the Site's Access ID (or write key).
-The Access ID is unique for each Site within your account and is used to render your Contracts on your website, apps, and other digital surfaces.
+In Ironclad, on the Settings page, there's one pane for Account Settings and one for Site Settings.
+Find the Site Access Id in the Site Settings section.
+The Site Access ID is unique for each Site within your account and Ironclad uses it to render your Contracts on your website, apps, and other digital surfaces.
 It is used in your API calls to Ironclad and helps Segment identify your unique Site across the entire cloud-based infrastructure.
 It is a GUID.

-**Tip:** If you need the Access ID for a different Site in your account, you need to switch to that Site and find it in the Account Settings there.
-Use the Change Site button (crossing arrows) near the bottom of the navigation bar on the left side of the screen to sign in to a different Site.

 To get your Site Access Id:
 1. Log in to Ironclad.